 However, don’t worry if your state is not listed.
 Because based on how NASBA has rolled out its services in the past, more state boards will likely join once it proves to be successful.

-Given the price, this is designed to be an (almost) hassle-free experience with personalized guidance.
+Given the price, this service is designed to be an (almost) hassle-free experience with personalized guidance.
 Let’s check out the steps.

 A NASBA Client Manager calls you within 2-3 business days of your application.
 This person will assess your eligibility and help you in selecting/switching state boards if necessary.
 Basically, this person will guide you through the entire process.